Discussion Paper and Comment letters

 Comment letter deadline

-The Discussion Paper is open for comments until 14 January 2014.
+The Discussion Paper comment period closed on 14 January 2014.

 Please note: when submitting a comment letter or when communicating with the IFRS Foundation, the IASB or any of its constituent bodies, you acknowledge and accept the IFRS Foundation Written Communication policy which details how we use and process your data.